harrisoncramer/gitlab.nvim/README.md

     toggle_tree_type = "i", -- Toggle type of discussion tree - "simple", or "by_file_name"
     winbar = nil -- Custom function to return winbar title, should return a string.
 Provided with WinbarTable (defined in annotations.lua)
                  -- If using lualine, please add "gitlab" to disabled file types, otherwise you will not see the winbar.
   },
-  info = { -- Show additional fields in the summary view
+  comments = {
-    enabled = true,
+    default_to_draft = false, -- Whether to default a comment to a "draft" or not in the popup }, info = { -- Show additional fields in the summary view enabled = true,